hyhieu/hyhieu.github.io/blog/kv_cache_quantize.md

 [work in progress]

 In this post, we discuss a potential approach to quantize the KV cache of the attention operation.
-When computing attention over a along sequence, we typically store the states of the previous steps into a KV cache.
+When computing attention over a long sequence, we typically store the states of the previous steps into a KV cache.

 This KV cache is stored in its own memory, typically accompanied by its own